thoughtbot/ruby-science/release/book.md

 entirely.

-In this case, we've already created all our subclasses, but you can use [Extract Class](#extract-class) to create them if you're extracting a conditional paths into a new classes.
+In this case, we've already created all our subclasses, but you can use [Extract Class](#extract-class) to create them if you're extracting each conditional path into a new class.

 You can see the full change for this step in commit a08f801.